SAP-samples/datasphere-build-apps-data-entry/README.md

 ## How to Obtain Support

-[Create an issue]() in this repository if you find a bug or have questions about the content. //ToDo
+[Create an issue](https://github.com/SAP-samples/datasphere-build-apps-data-entry/issues) in this repository if you find a bug or have questions about the content.

 For additional support, [ask a question in SAP Community](https://answers.sap.com/questions/ask.html).